Originally posted Oct 13, 2011

 Cat Hair Yarn

-Cat hair yarn is what you think it is - yarn that is created from cat hair - and usually woven with something else like sheep wool.
-Some readers actually spin their own cat hair yarn.
-But there are also people online that you can send your cat yarn to to have it spun.
+Cat hair yarn is what you think it is – a yarn created from cat hair – and usually woven with something else like sheep wool.
+Some readers spin their cat hair yarn.
+But there are also people online that you can send your cat yarn to have it spun.

-April 2, 2016 Update - I do not believe Victoria is spinning yarn anymore.
-I could not get a hold of her when a reader inquired.
-So I found these other resources online, if you are looking to get your cat's hair spun into yarn.
-If you know of others, please let me know and I can add them here.
+April 2, 2016 Update – I do not believe Victoria is spinning yarn anymore.
+I tried to get a hold of her when a reader inquired.
+So I found these other resources online if you are looking to get your cat’s hair spun into yarn.
+If you know of others, please let me know, and I can add them here.
 If you find these resources below are no longer valid, please also let me know.

 Custom Cat Hair Yarn Spun for You on Etsy and Online

-For 12 years, my Aunt Julie saved an article that she saw in a magazine about a lady in Texas that spins pet hair yarn.
-After collecting her Shih Tzu dog hair for 12 years, Aunt Julie was finally ready to get in touch with the lady featured in the article to see if she was still doing it.
+For 12 years, my Aunt Julie saved an article she saw in a magazine about a lady in Texas who spins pet hair yarn.
+After collecting her Shih Tzu dog hair for 12 years, Aunt Julie was finally ready to get in touch with the lady featured in the article to see if she was still doing it, and she was!

-Victoria of VIP Fibers has been spinning pet hair for a number of years.
-I have asked Victoria to do an interview for the site (and she agreed to it! yay!), but in the mean time I wanted to tell you about cat hair yarn because I got so excited about it!
+Victoria of VIP Fibers has been spinning pet hair for several years.
+I have asked Victoria to interview for the site (and she agreed to it! yay!), but in the meantime, I wanted to tell you about cat hair yarn because I got so excited about it!

 Yarn hung to dry

-If you are interested in having your pet hair spun into yarn, then you want to be sure to follow the guidelines on Victoria's site.
-For example, there are specific instructions about:
+If you are interested in having your pet’s hair spun into yarn, then you want to follow the guidelines on Victoria’s site.
+For example, there are specific instructions about the following:

-You can also just phone them (1-866-PET-YARN) and get an idea of what you need to do.
-I have no hair collected at the moment, so I will be working on that!
+You can also phone them (1-866-PET-YARN) and get an idea of what you need to do.
+Unfortunately, I have no hair collected now so I will work on that!

 What would you do with your handspun cat hair yarn?

-It makes me crazy that I didn't keep all of the hair I pulled off Rags!
+It makes me crazy that I didn’t keep all the hair I pulled off Rags!

 Once again, I have learned something new and awesome from Your Fabulous Blog!! 🙂 <3